 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full Disclaimers and Limitations.

-The Moving Average Convergence Divergence Histogram (MACD) for CBIO turned negative on April 29, 2026.
-This could be a sign that the stock is set to turn lower in the coming weeks.
-Traders may want to sell the stock or buy put options.
-Tickeron's A.I.dvisor looked at 40 similar instances when the indicator turned negative.
-In of the 40 cases the stock turned lower in the days that followed.
-This puts the odds of success at .
+CBIO saw its Moving Average Convergence Divergence Histogram (MACD) turn negative on June 02, 2026.
+This is a bearish signal that suggests the stock could decline going forward.
+Tickeron's A.I.dvisor looked at 40 instances where the indicator turned negative.
+In of the 40 cases the stock moved lower in the days that followed.
+This puts the odds of a downward move at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where CBIO declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .